 The final stage is a layer of gas bubbles or foam that forms the crema.

 It is important to time the pour according to the desired brew ratio.
 Generally, extraction takes about 20 to 30 seconds.

 James Hoffmann is an English barista, YouTuber, entrepreneur, coffee consultant, and author.
 James won the World Barista Championship in 2007 and has grown his career in coffee ever since.
 (Wikipedia).

-We can’t all be a professional connoisseur like James Hoffmann but we can take some tips from him on how to make a good espresso…
+We can’t all be professional connoisseurs like James Hoffmann, but we can take some tips from him on how to make a good espresso…

 Espresso can be served alone or in combination with many other ingredients.
 Consequently, there are many different variations of espresso drinks around the world.

 Espresso has become an important part of society.
 It started in Italy but has grown to become one of the most popular coffee drinks in the world.

 Espresso even has its own ‘National Day’.
 Who cares if this National Day was invented to promote or sell coffee?
 As long as I can drink espresso any day – I’m happy!

 - Click and drag the pieces around with your mouse to complete the picture